AgentEnder/craigory-dev/libs/presentations/src/presentation-data/devup-2023-full-stack-type-safety/slides.md

 # Monorepo

 - A bit less common for smaller companies, but seeing good adoption at mid to enterprise scale
 - My tool of choice, but not always.

+???

 Monorepos scared me whenever the company I was at prior to Nrwl started to adopt them.
 It sounded like a horrible idea.
-This obviously changed, since I'm now here evangalizing them.
+This obviously changed, since I'm now here sharing them.
 Just know, that if you are apprehensive, its not an uncommon reaction.

 There are some pros and cons to this setup.
 Pros: